 where or how to submit an appeal.

 Questioning a Decision

-You have a right to expect that a decision-maker will provide reasons for his/her decision and will provide further clarification upon request.
+You have a right to expect a decision-maker will provide reasons for his/her decision and will provide further clarification upon request.
 A request for clarification of a decision does not constitute an appeal.

-If, once you have considered the reasons for a decision, you still believe that the decision is wrong, the policy and procedures that govern that decision may provide a process to question the decision.
+If, once you have considered the reasons for a decision, you still believe the decision is wrong, the policy and procedures governing that decision may provide a process to question the decision.
 Sometimes this is a two-step process which involves a review of the decision first, and then, depending on the outcome of the review, a student appeal.
 Sometimes you can only appeal against the decision.

 To have a decision changed or overturned through a review or appeal, you must make a case for why this should occur.
 The basis of this case will often be your arguments and evidence about why the decision was wrong.
 However, in some instances, the grounds on which you can make your appeal will be restricted.
 The policy and procedures relevant to the particular decision will state what these restrictions are.

 The following general steps should be taken when considering whether you should submit an appeal against a decision:

 Find out who made the decision and under what authority it has been made.

 Make informal inquiries with the decision-maker if you need to clarify the reasons for the decision.